Micro Tunneling in Philadelphia, PA, and the Surrounding Areas

 Our team at Pipeshark values the environment and historical buildings in each community.
 Because of this, we are proud to offer innovative, trenchless-based solutions to solving various pipeline problems.

-At Pipeshark, our team practices micro tunneling, a unique repair process for placing new pipelines underground while preserving the landscaping and infrastructure aboveground.
+At Pipeshark, our team practices micro tunneling in Philadelphia, PA, and the surrounding areas, a unique repair process for placing new pipelines underground while preserving the landscaping and infrastructure aboveground.
 This allows traffic and businesses to continue operating without incident, as this process is minimally disruptive and fast to deploy.
 This unique method is often recommended when a pipeline needs to be installed where roads, sidewalks, and buildings already exist.

 How The Micro Tunneling Process Works